 - Distraction-free writing

 - Export: Word, PDF, Final Draft, EPUB, and more

 Do I recommend Scrivener?

 Scrivener comes out on top as the best writing software we’ve tested.

-It’s budget-friendly, comes with a boatload of features like drag-and-drop organization, writing templates, focus mode, and tons more.
+It’s budget-friendly, comes with a boatload of features like drag-and-drop organization, writing templates, focus mode, keyboard shortcuts, and tons more.